Showing posts with label Art Guild (TPS). Show all posts

 About the Host

-Explore Amerind, a museum of Native American art, history, culture, and archaeology.
-Here, you can learn about Native American history and contemporary lives.
+Explore Amerind, a museum of Native American art, history, culture, archaeology, and Western art.
+Amerind is an academic research center, museum, art gallery, historic property, scenic destination, and community gathering place where you may learn about Native American history and their contemporary lives.
 Indigenous communities share their traditional knowledge with all who visit.
-Amerind is an academic research center, museum, art gallery, historic property, scenic destination, and community gathering place.

 Since 1937, they have been dedicated to preserving and illuminating the cultural objects and traditions of the Native Peoples of the Americas.
-What began as founder William Shirley Fulton’s personal passion for archaeology grew into decades of research advancements and cross-cultural understanding.
+What began as founder William Shirley Fulton's passion for archaeology grew into decades of research advancements and cross-cultural understanding.
+Find them online at Amerind.org

 Address